-There are many factors that can cause your Hoshizaki ice machine to not make ice.
-Here are a few things you can check to diagnose this issue.
+Many factors can cause your Hoshizaki ice machine to stop producing ice.
+Here are a few things you can check to diagnose the issue:

 Check the power supply and fuse.
-If the ice machine is not starting, check to see if it is plugged in properly and is in the ON position.
-Also check if there are any loose connections that need to be tightened and if the voltage is too high and needs to be replaced.
+If the ice machine is not starting, check if it is plugged in and switched to the ON position.
+Also, check if any loose connections need to be tightened and if the voltage is too high and needs to be replaced.
 If everything looks okay, check for a blown fuse.
 Replace the electrical panel if it has a short circuit.

 Check and clean the float switch.
 If the float switch is sticking, it may be due to scale build-up.
 Clean the float switch with ice machine cleaner and check the operation with an ohm meter.
-If it still does not check properly after you clean it, replace the float switch.
+If the problem persists after cleaning, replace the float switch.

 Check your compressor.
-Clean your condenser’s air filter if it’s clogged and dirty.
+Clean your condenser’s air filter if it is clogged and dirty.
 Replace any loose connections.
-If your compressor is defective, call your service agent to replace.
+If your compressor is defective, call your service agent to replace it.

 Check your refrigerant.
 The unit will not run properly if the refrigerant is undercharged or overcharged.
 Recharge if necessary.